espressomd/espresso/doc/sphinx/integration.rst

 on the particles by using the additional parameter ``reuse_forces = True``, or recalculate the forces again from the current configuration ``reuse_forces = False``.
-Setting ``reuse_forces = True`` is useful when restarting a simulation from a checkpoint to obtain exactlty the same result as if the integration had continued without interruption.
+Setting ``reuse_forces = True`` is useful when restarting a simulation from a checkpoint to obtain exactly the same result as if the integration had continued without interruption.
 You can also use ``recalc_forces = True`` to recalculate forces even if they are already correctly computed.

 .. _Isotropic NpT integrator: